Stroke - discharge

 Have all of your prescriptions filled before you go home.
 It is very important that you take your drugs the way your doctor or nurse told you to.
 Do not take any other drugs, supplements, vitamins, or herbs without asking your doctor about them first.

 You may be given one or more of the following drugs.
-These drugs may help prevent another stroke:
+These drugs are meant to control your blood pressure or cholesterol, or keeping your blood from clotting.
+They may help prevent another stroke:

 Do not just stop taking any of these drugs, as well as drugs for your diabetes, high blood pressure, or any other medical problems you may have.

 If you are taking a blood thinner, such as warfarin (Coumadin), you may need to have extra blood tests.

 If you have problems with swallowing, you must learn to follow a special diet that makes eating safer.
 Ask your doctor what the signs of swallowing problems are.
 Learn tips to make feeding and swallowing easier and safer.